rails/rails/guides/source/active_job_basics.md

   queue_as :default

   rescue_from(ActiveRecord::RecordNotFound) do |exception|
-   # do something with the exception
+   # Do something with the exception
   end

   def perform